 At Virapel, we treat hormone deficiency in men and women by utilizing pellets.
 These individually prepared pellets, supplied by an accredited compounding pharmacy, are the size of a grain of rice and are implanted under the skin.
 They’re continuously absorbed over 3-5 months in women, and over 4-6 months in men.
 Pellets have been used successfully since 1939 and studies have shown that they help maintain a constant therapeutic blood level until the next insertion is indicated.

-Dr. Miller and Cheryl Felt determine the next insertion date by observing your symptoms and specific lab data.
-The pellets eliminate the need to take daily hormone pills, creams or gels, as well as the possibility of exposure of the creams or gels to others.
+Cheryl Felt determines the next insertion date by observing your symptoms and specific lab data.
+The pellets eliminate the need to take daily hormone pills, creams, or gels, as well as the possibility of exposure of the creams or gels to others.

 *Individual Results May Vary